SimenB/stylint/patch-notes.md

+##### 0.8.6
+more bugs showing up for alphabetical and duplicates checks, gonna toggle them off by default until they are fully ironed out

 ##### 0.8.5
 merge in PR #31 (BEM Naming-Convention Option and expand list of valid css properties) stylint -v should return correct version now